apache/drill-site/_docs/en/connect-a-data-source/plugins/040-file-system-storage-plugin.md

     SELECT * FROM dfs.`/users/max/drill/json/donuts.json` WHERE type='frosted';

+## Mount and unmount commands

+**Introduced in release: 1.21**

+drill.exec.storage.file.enable_mount_commands

 ## Configuration options in core-site.xml

 ### drill.exec.recursive_file_listing_max_size

 Use this property to set a limit on the numer of files that Drill will list by recursing into a DFS directory tree.
 When the limit is encountered the initiating operation will fail with an error.
-The intended application of this limit is to allow admins to protect their Drillbits from an errant or malicious SELECT * FROM dfs.huge_workspace LIMIT 10 query, which will cause an OOM given a big enough workspace of files.
+The intended application of this limit is to allow admins to protect their Drillbits from an errant or malicious `SELECT * FROM dfs.huge_workspace LIMIT 10` query, which will cause an OOM given a big enough workspace of files.
 Defaults to 0 which means no limit.